merll/docker-map/README.md

   one, assigns file system permissions as set in `permissions` and `user`.
 This makes configuration of sockets very easy.
 * `exposes`: Configures port bindings for linked containers and on host interfaces.
+* `exec_commands`: Launches commands on containers after they have been created and started.
 * `create_options` and `host_config` provide the possibility to add further keyword arguments such as `command` or `entrypoint`, which are passed through to the `docker-py` client.